particle-iot/docs/src/content/reference/device-os/firmware.md

 When using a Particle SIM with the device, be careful interacting with web hosts with `TCPClient` or libraries using `TCPClient`.
 These can use a lot of data in a short period of time resulting in a higher bill.
 To keep the data usage low, use [`Particle.publish`](#particle-publish-) along with [webhooks](/tutorials/device-cloud/webhooks/).

-Direct TCP, UDP, and DNS do not consume data operations from your monthly or yearly quota.
+Direct TCP, UDP, and DNS do not consume Data Operations from your monthly or yearly quota.
 However, they do use cellular data and could cause you to exceed the monthly data limit for your account.
 {{/if}} {{!-- has-cellular --}}

 ### connected()